 INDEPENDENT STUDY TIME

 All students have a certain amount of time each day when they are not scheduled into classes.
 This time is called "independent study time".
 During independent study time, students make decisions about how to best use the time to meet their responsibilities.
 They may work in instructional materials centers (IMCs) on class assignments or on materials of personal interest.
 Most students meet regularly with teachers during independent study time for help in a subject or for clarification of assignments.
-Opportunities for physical activity in open recreation and for socialization with other students are present for everyone, except ninth graders.
 This time may also be used for conferences with counselors and advisors.

 At a time in our society when the age of majority is eighteen years of age, we must help students develop self-reliance.
 To enhance this development we at Westside are committed to aid each student to learn to effectively use his/her independent study time.